 Decay

-Decay can destroy a tree from the inside out, as it often begins within the tree’s trunk.
-Homeowners are often unaware of the presence of decay until there are outward symptoms, such as numerous dead branches, mushroom-like growths on the tree’s bark and a shortened lifespan for the tree.
+Homeowners are often unaware of decay until there are outward symptoms, like dead branches, mushroom-like growths on the tree’s bark and a shortened lifespan.

 Deadwood